mitmproxy/mitmproxy/docs/certinstall.rst

 --------------------------

-You can use your own certificate by passing the ``--cert [domain=]path_to_certificate`` option to mitmproxy.Mitmproxy then uses the provided certificate for interception of the specified domain instead of generating a certificate signed by its own CA.
+You can use your own certificate by passing the ``--cert [domain=]path_to_certificate`` option to mitmproxy.
+Mitmproxy then uses the provided certificate for interception of the specified domain instead of generating a certificate signed by its own CA.

 The certificate file is expected to be in the PEM format.
 You can include